Pastor: Rev. Andrew Nagy-Benson (Andy@midducc.org)

 Church Office Manager: Joyce W. Foster

-Joyce has been a member of this church since 1968, and has served as Secretary, and then Office Manager for almost thirty years.
-She is responsible for all of the operations of the Church office; the rental for the Church Building and Charter House; interacting with all Boards, Committees, church members and friends, and those in need.
+Joyce has been a member of this church since 1968 and has served first as its secretary, then office manager, for thirty-four years.
+She is responsible for the operation of the church office; the rental of the church building; and interacting with all boards, committees, church members and friends, and those in need.

 Facilities Manager: Phil Heitkamp